Unwinding crisis loans add to pressure for ECB bond buying

 A batch of asset purchase plans and new loans the ECB launched last year have failed to prevent the balance sheet shrinking, effectively leaving the ECB with only one tool to hit its target: a broad sovereign bond-purchase plan.

-The ECB's policymaking Governing Council meets next Thursday, with market expectations high that it will announce just such a program of so-called quantitative easing (QE) - essentially money printing to buy sovereign bonds.
+The ECB's policymaking Governing Council meets next Thursday, with market expectations high that it will announce just such a programme of so-called quantitative easing (QE) - essentially money printing to buy sovereign bonds.

 Intervening in the large, liquid government bond market would allow the ECB to achieve the scale of impact it has failed to have with other stimulus measures.
 ECB Executive Board member Benoit Coeure said the scale of such a plan was key.